tetloose/tetloose-wp/Docs/Setup/ssh.md

 ## No Password SSH

-To enable no password ssh, your local public key needs to be added to the servers authorized_keys
+To enable no password ssh, your local public key needs to be added to the servers authorized_keys.

 - `rsync ~/.ssh/id_rsa.pub project-name:~/.ssh/project-name.pub`
 - `ssh project-name` -> enter password